kabbo06/docker_overlay_using_vxlan/README.md

 ![6](https://user-images.githubusercontent.com/22352861/150998396-467841dd-98c0-4365-9697-30e8fcf4812e.JPG)

 As we use encapsulation, we get the common MTU (Maximum Transmission Unit) problem which occurs in such cases.
-MTU defines the maximum size of ethernet frame which can be transmitted over the line.
-When MTU size is exceeded, IP package is splitted to the multiple packets or even gets dropped.
+MTU defines the maximum size of Ethernet frame which can be transmitted over the line.
+When MTU size is exceeded, IP packet is fragmented to the multiple packets or even gets dropped.
 In this case we run into the common problem of MTU size.
-The frame on the underlaying network is bigger that standard MTU of 1500.
+The frame on the underlying network is bigger that standard MTU of 1500.
 VXLAN requires 1554 MTU size for IPv4 traffic.
 But typically default value is set as 1500.

 ![8](https://user-images.githubusercontent.com/22352861/151002071-97b8fc37-ba61-44a1-b4bd-36bf6892849e.JPG)

-In order to overcome this problems, we have to adjust MTU on the underlaying network.
-All interfaces associated with underlaying network need to change.
+In order to overcome this problems, we have to adjust MTU on the underlying network.
+All interfaces associated with underlying network need to change.
 We can change interface MTU by below command:

   sudo ifconfig eth0 mtu 1554